yingying96/hats-ci/guidetohats.md

 ## Step 4.
 Verifying the results

-1. Once the test has completed, you can view the browser logs folder for more details
+1. Once the test has completed, you can view the logs and report located within browserlogs folder for more details

    ![img](https://media.giphy.com/media/LSckueQa9fnd0hhm3G/giphy.gif)